LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/README.md

 ![alt text](https://github.com/LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/blob/master/ViolentOne.PNG)
 ![alt text](https://github.com/LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/blob/master/ViolentTwo.PNG)<br/>
 Interesting Observations on Tier3 Plots:
 - All the plots are staright lines because there is no crime data for tier3 crimes.
-I went to the datasource and checked that there are only 3 tier3 Incidents in the whole seattle area<br/>
+I went to the datasource and checked that there are only three tier3 Incidents in the whole seattle area<br/>

 This may be due to lack of violent crimes data in the crimereports.com .If extracted from a different data source might bring more values